-If the days are in the 40’s and 50’s, but the night drops down to 30’s, generally speaking it won’t be cold enough for long enough to freeze any moisture in the soil.
+If the days are in the 40’s and 50’s, but temperatures dip down to 30’s in the cold nights, generally speaking it won’t be cold enough for long enough to freeze any moisture in the soil.

 In the olden days, gardeners had glass domes they would place over each plant to act as a mini greenhouse.

 If you have heat lamps, or even Christmas lights that give off some heat you can string these around your plants, under your covering if you’re using a bed sheet or tarp.

-Another trick for capturing and distributing heat without the risk of catching your entire garden on fire is to fill large plastic jugs with water earlier in the day and spread out among your plants.
+Another trick for capturing and distributing warm air without the risk of catching your entire garden on fire is to fill large plastic jugs with water earlier in the day and spread out among your plants.